lelacerda/Halifax_Stanfield_weather_forecast/README.md

 ___________________________________________________________________________________

 ## Load, EDA and clean data
-The first part of this project has been done: [data loaded, EDA and cleaning] (https://github.com/lelacerda/Halifax_Weather_Evolution/blob/main/Weather_HDD_1stDraft.ipynb).
+The first part of this project (topics 1,2 and 3) has been done and can be seen on this [link](https://github.com/lelacerda/Halifax_Weather_Evolution/blob/main/Weather_HDD_1stDraft.ipynb).